 Students in technical institutes or vocational schools learn the practical skills needed to become a technician.
 In some cases, local or regional companies partner with schools or sponsor full programs to teach the skills specifically needed by that company.

 Aspiring engineering technologists, by comparison, generally need at least a four-year bachelor’s degree.
-Unlike four-year engineering programs, which focus on high-level maths and theoretical science, engineering technology programs at the university level typically focus on practical mathematics and applied science.
+Unlike four-year engineering programs, which focus on high-level math and theoretical science, engineering technology programs at the university level typically focus on practical mathematics and applied science.
 In addition, bachelor’s degrees in engineering technology are focused on the application of specific engineering techniques.
 While not all four-year programs offer specializations in specific branches of engineering, it is possible to earn a specialized bachelor’s degree in engineering technology at some universities.
-In general, engineering technologist programs impart the knowledge and skills for entry-level positions in arenas like product development, manufacturing, product assurance, sales, and program management.
+In general, engineering technologist programs impart the knowledge and skills for entry-level positions in areas such as product development, manufacturing, product assurance, sales, and program management.

 Finally, a master’s degree in engineering technology prepares professionals to work with greater independence, perform more sophisticated tasks, or to advance into a supervisory role.
 Offered at traditional universities and online, master’s programs in engineering technology are for technologists seeking to gain advanced skills in the field, or those seeking to adapt to a changing engineering landscape.

 Engineering technology employment prospects look bright into the future.
-By illustration, the U.S. Bureau of Labor Statistics (Oct.
-2017) reported that openings in engineering and architectural professions are expected to grow seven percent nationwide between 2016 and 2026—an addition of 193,200 fresh positions.
+By illustration, the U.S. Bureau of Labor Statistics reported in April 2020 that openings in engineering and architectural professions are expected to grow 4 percent nationwide between 2018 and 2028—an addition of 113,300 fresh positions.
 A majority of these openings are expected to be in infrastructure, renewable energy, robotics, and oil and gas extraction.
 In sum, due to the rapidly changing nature of the world, new technologies will be needed to respond to the changing needs of humanity, including improvements to existing technologies.